bgord/knowledge/README.md

 - Git log custom format add colors
 - Delete a remote branch
 - Display a history of changes made to a file
+- Push code changes and tags at once

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?